McNubn/project2020/README.md

 * [Introduction to Data Visualization in Python](https://learn.datacamp.com/courses/introduction-to-data-visualization-in-python)

 ### StackOverflow
-While writing this program, I occassionaly encounted unexpected errors and such.
-While my first attempt was always the official documentation, I did sometimes encounter workarounds from StackOverflow.
-Where such a workaround has been implemented, I have linked the StackOverflow thread in a comment.
-I have also listed all the used links below.
+While writing this program, I occassionally encountered unexpected errors and such.
+While my first attempt was always to check the official documentation, I did sometimes encounter workarounds from StackOverflow.
+Where such a workaround has first been implemented in my program, I have linked the StackOverflow thread in a comment.
+I have also listed all the used StackOverflow threads below.

 * https://stackoverflow.com/questions/37967786/axes-from-plt-subplots-is-a-numpy-ndarray-object-and-has-no-attribute-plot
 * https://stackoverflow.com/questions/574730/python-how-to-ignore-an-exception-and-proceed